state-alchemists/zrb/README.md

     cmd='wget -O dataset.csv {{input.url}}'
 )

-# Define a task to show the statistics properties of the dataset
+# 📊 Define a task to show the statistics properties of the dataset
 show_stat = CmdTask(
     name='show-stat',
     upstreams=[
-        # Let the following tasks to be show_stat's upstream
+        # Let the following tasks to be show_stat's upstream:
         download_dataset,
         install_pandas
     ],